PHP Variables

 PHP provides several built-in superglobal arrays that are always accessible, regardless of scope.
 These include:

-Example using $_POST
+Example using $_POST:

 php<form method="post" action="<?php echo $_SERVER['PHP_SELF'];?>">